bnmwag/triller/README.md

-# Thriller - A Twitter Clone
+# Triller - A Twitter Clone

 This project is a simple and basic clone of Twitter, designed to help me learn NextJS, TailwindCSS, and Drizzle ORM.
 It's a simple project that allows users to create, read, update, and delete tweets.
 It also has user authentication using GitHub OAuth.
 I also gave the whole UI a new look using my skills in design and TailwindCSS.